bashgame/PyGDS-Final/README.md

 ## Testing framework
 Unit testing with unittest and coverage, linting with flake8
-Example file is located in tests/fixtures/dna.example.fasta
+Example file is located in tests/fixtures/dna.example.fasta GitHub workflow for CI implemented as workflows/ci-build.yaml
-### TODO: Set up github workflow for automated testing on PRs

 ## Containerization
 Includes devcontainer and Dockerfile for running in VSCode remote container